How We Afford to Travel & You Can Too!

 So what did we do next…?

-2. We taught English Overseas
+2. We taught English overseas

 How We Afford to Travel Teaching English Abroad

-Oh, and have I mentioned that we were EACH able to save $22,000 in just one year?!
-Yeah, that’s $44,000 between the two of us.
+Oh, and we EACH saved $22,000 in just one year—that’s $44,000 between the two of us!

 Related: Before you sign up for a TEFL course, download our e-book that explains everything you need to know before teaching overseas.
 It’s the stuff that no other bloggers tell you, but it’s suuuuper important.
 Oh, and the e-book is free!
 We just genuinely want you to feel prepared and equipped with the right information.